DebRC/Docker-Lite/README.md

 # Docker Lite - A Container Creation Tool
-Microspace is a lightweight containerization tool designed to replicate Docker functionalities through manual container creation with namespaces and cgroups.
+Docker Lite is a lightweight containerization tool designed to replicate Docker functionalities through manual container creation with namespaces and cgroups.
 It offers developers a straightforward yet powerful alternative to Docker, allowing efficient deployment and management of applications in isolated environments.

 Note: <i>conductor.sh can create only Debian container images.
 Can be changed by replacing debootstrap with proper commands.</i>